 Outright slurs, personal criticisms or acts of discrimination, of course, should never be tolerated by patients or clinicians.
-However, it’s often the more innocent mistakes and oversights that cause patients to become uncomfortable and even defensive.
+It’s often the more innocent mistakes and oversights, however, that cause patients to become uncomfortable and even defensive.

 Such incidents can also cause patients to cancel future appointments and delay further care altogether.

-To avoid such missteps while striving to develop a clinic environment that’s more inclusive to the LGBTQ+ community, consider the following suggestions:
+To avoid such missteps, strive to develop a clinic environment that’s more inclusive to the LGBTQ+ community.